 Call for Submissions

-Incite Items is an online concoction of writing that aspires to excite the imagination toward currently inconceivable thoughts, words, and deeds.
-Its primary focus is on education in the humanities.
-The contention driving the journal is this: education that trains the imagination toward critical awareness is an indispensable element in the transformation of self and society.
-Incite Items aims to agitate knowledge, dialogue, and action toward a better world.
+Incite Items is an online concoction of writing that aspires to excite the imagination toward currently inconceivable modes of education in the humanities.
+Its primary focus is higher education.
+The contention driving the journal is this: education that trains the imagination toward critical-creative awareness is an indispensable element in the transformation of self and society.
+Ultimately, Incite Items aims to agitate knowledge, dialogue, and action toward a better world.

 It’s a ridiculous notion, a better world, we know.
 Our collective problems are so monstrously massive, so nauseatingly intractable, so deeply submerged in the sombre sap that flows through the veins of our benighted history, that you’d have to be an imbecilic naïf to believe in the very possibility of a better world.
 Right?

 Well, that’s what people used to think about the possibility of women’s suffrage, enslaved peoples’ emancipation, a cure for tuberculosis, the eight-hour workday, civil rights, black presidents, mandatory recycling, and light without fire.

 And so we submit that it is possible that the very possibility is already virtually inscribed in the current constitution of the world, no matter how forlorn it appears.
 So, the question is how to enable the virtual to be actualized in reality.
 That question implies another, more crucial one: how to disentangle education from the clutch of the current logic of capitalism (everything must stream toward the narrow straits of financial profitability).